ModaHub/gpe/README.md

 2. **Container** | *Physical: exists in AWS as "Bucket" and in AZR as "Container"*
 3. **Folders** | *Physical: exists on AWS as "Folder" with parameters and in AZR as "Container"*
 4. **Objects** | *Physical: exists in AWS as "Object" and in AZR as "Object BLOB"*

+* *Virtual Type:    Is just a Layer/Item made by Cerebrow, it permits a better management of the service.*
+* *Physical Type:    Is a materialized Item that exists on the Cloud Service.*

 ###Storage Documentation
 * **AWS Storage**:    [How it works ?](http://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html)